Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

 \subsection{Graph Fusion Module}

-The Graph Fusion Module (GFM) is a multi-layer stacked architecture (see Figure~\ref{fig:framework}), with each layer comprising two key components: the Hierarchical Frame Graph Attention Network (HF-GAT)~\cite{veličković2018graph} and the Cross-Graph Attention (CGA) mechanism.
+The Graph Fusion Module (GFM) consists of a Triplet Embedding Module (TEM) and a multi-layer stacked architecture designed for graph information processing.
+Each layer of the architecture integrates two essential components: the Hierarchical Frame Graph Attention Network (HF-GAT) and the Cross-Graph Attention (CGA) mechanism.

+First, within the TEM, we introduce class embedding (CE) to enhance the ability of the GFM to distinguish between the graph of the target video and the graphs of related videos.
+The CE is defined as follows: